Drugs A - Z

 Where should I keep my medicine?Keep out of the reach of children.

 Store at room temperature below 30 degrees C (86 degrees F).
-Protect from heat and light.
+Protect from heat.
 Throw away unused medicine after the expiration date.
+When the bottle is empty, put the cap back on and throw away in a place out of the reach of children and pets.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.